-They’ve been the looming game-changer on the horizon of business education for the last few years, and with good reason.
-As of 2018, students taking MOOCs (Massive Open Online Courses) number 101 million, and counting, around the globe.
+They’ve been the looming game-changer on the horizon of business education for the last few years.
+Students taking MOOCs (Massive Open Online Courses) number 110 million, and counting, around the globe.

 How do MOOCs compare to business school degrees?
 Are Coursera courses worth the effort?

 The benefits of taking a MOOC are obvious: flexible learning hours at a fraction of the cost of a traditional business degree.